ZhenbangYou/SysY-Front-End/README.md

 #### Reason for the Planning
 There are two reasons:
   - This step is simple, especially in a one-pass scheme.
-  - It can check whether the **symble table stack** works normally, more precisely, whether variable lookups work normally.
+  - It can check whether the **symbol table stack** works normally, more precisely, whether variable lookups work normally.
 Besides, without this part, it would be tough to verify the correctness of **arrays**, since no operation can be performed.

 #### Framework
 There are 2 kinds of operations: computations and assignments.
 Since arrays have yet to come up, there is nothing to worry about currently.